-At 19 years old, Justin left the beautiful town of Henderson, KY, and enlisted in the United States Air Force.
+Mortuary NCO Justin Jordan, at 19 years old, left the beautiful town of Henderson, KY, at just 19 years old and enlisted in the United States Air Force.

 During his 20 years of service, he held a variety of different jobs – everything from Cook to Combat Readiness Instructor.
 His most taxing job, however, would be when he was assigned as the Non-Commissioned Officer in Charge, Mortuary Affairs.